Here you will find information about our schedule of Family Ministry thematic program offerings for children and youth.

 UU Santa Fe - Supporter of the Upstart Crows of Santa Fe

 That's right.
 Our UU Santa Fe youth learn to perform Shakespeare.
-It's what we do―UU Santa Fe has few youth, so we add them to the 60 or so youth in the Upstart Crows.
+It's what we do―UU Santa Fe has few youth, so we add them to the 60 or so youth in the Upstart Crows, our artist in residence theater company.
 Our youth, ages 10 to 18, participate in year-round workshops and uncut plays produced under the expert leadership of the Upstart Crows artistic staff, with a focus on understanding and collaboration.
 At UU Santa Fe, curriculum is not what you teach from, but what you teach with—if you can share with youth who you are and what you value, that is what they will remember from their time here.
 While performing a play we learn how to cooperate, work as a team, develop esprit de corps, take direction, achieve a goal, and tell a story from which we can learn a lesson.
 Alas, if only the grown-up world could do as much!

 Human Being Training